Let’s chat about dry shampoo first.

 - Oryza sativa (rice) starch

 - Avena sativa (oat) kernel flour

 The list goes on.

 Fragrance is still very much a common ingredient found in dry shampoo products.
 Additionally, dry shampoo has a few more form factors than it did in the 1940s.
 You can now find dry shampoo in the form of an aerosol spray, an aerosol foam and even a paste.

 Yes.
 Dry shampoos can come in many different formats today.
 You can find dry shampoo in powder formats, which are more environmentally friendly than their aerosol alternatives.
 Credo Beauty offers dry shampoo with clean ingredients and eco-conscious packaging.
 Though there are powder dry shampoos available, the aerosol sprays and foams, like those found at Sephora, are still more popular than the environmentally-friendly, powder format dry shampoos.

 So what is Hair Wash?

-Breaking down the ingredients in Hair Wash, no oil absorbing ingredients are present.
-The ingredient list of Hair Wash contains surfactants, just like you would find in a traditional liquid shampoo.
+Hair Wash does not contain any oil absorbing ingredients.
+Hair Wash’s ingredients list includes surfactants, just like you would find in a conventional liquid shampoo.
 Primary surfactants in a shampoo formula are the ingredients responsible for the cleaning properties of a shampoo.
-There is more on that here in a previous post.
+You can read more about the ingredients that go into a shampoo bottle here.

 Read the Details: